derbyjs/racer/src/queries/README.md

 ```

 Model has access to every query motif declared by store.query.expose, so that is
-why we have access to an `activeUsers` method above.
+why we have access to an `whoLoggedInSince` method above.

 The snippet above returns a query over all users who have logged in since a month ago.